 Please note: If you have any questions or concerns, please call our main line at 410-313-2108.

-Victim Witness Assistance staff members remain available to address questions and concerns regarding the status of your case.
-Please do not hesitate to contact our offices at 410-313-3100 or at firstname.lastname@example.org.
+Victim Assistance staff members remain available to address questions and concerns regarding the status of your case.
+Please do not hesitate to contact our offices at 410-313-3153 or send an email to firstname.lastname@example.org

 DISTRICT COURT CASES